Technology is a massive part of our lives, and it’s all thanks to IoT.

 Consumer IoT has applications and devices for smart homes, wearables and other electronics such as:

 Cybersecurity acts as a shield protecting the ICT framework and systems from online attacks.
 Cyber attacks breach defenses to steal company or user data that can cause disruption or harm.
 Criminals are becoming more sophisticated and can adapt to changes in security protocols.

-The primary role of cybersecurity is the identification, prevention, and neutralization of threats.
-Examples of these attacks are network attacks, breaches via hardware, software exploit, and hardware theft.
+Cybersecurity’s primary role is identifying, preventing, and neutralizing threats.
+Examples of these attacks are network attacks, hardware breaches, software exploits, and hardware theft.
 Cybersecurity protocols must improve over time, to tackle new attacks and zero-day threats.